 The loss of a loved one is one of the most difficult things we can encounter.
-Dealing with the property, assets, and finances must be handled objectively and with confidence.
-Often, without the support of professional legal guidance, probate can become a complicated process.
+Dealing with the property, assets, and finances should be handled objectively and with confidence.
+Unfortunately, without assistance from an experienced legal professional, probate can become a complicated process.

-When it comes to the complexities of legal matters, Port Legal is prepared to help you along the way, making it a smoother, much less stressful process in your time of grief.
+When it comes to the complexities of legal matters, Port Legal is prepared to help you along the way.
+We make probate administration a smoother, much less stressful process in your time of grief.

 Port Legal’s founding attorney Gregory Port has been providing strategic legal representation as an Ohio probate lawyer since 1990.
 He practices in the areas of elder law, life care Medicaid planning, estate planning and probate, and real estate.
-His experience and core values are the cornerstones of Port Legal as a specialized advocate for your interests.
+His experience and core values are the cornerstones of the law offices of Port Legal.
+He’s proud to be a specialized advocate for your interests.
 When you choose Greg Port, you can rest assured that you’ve chosen one of the most experienced and most client-focused probate lawyers in the state of Ohio.